-(20HS0833) NUMERICAL METHODS, PROBABILITY & STATISTICS (Common to CE, ME & AGE)
+(20HS0833) NUMERICAL METHODS, PROBABILITY &STATISTICS (Common to CE, ME & AGE)

-- 1. Introduce the tools of differentiation and integration of functions of numerical methods that is used in various techniques dealing engineering problems. - 2.
-Develop the essential tool of Probability & Statistics in a comprehensive manner. - 3.
-Develop the skill pertinent to the practice of the mathematical concepts including the Student abilities to formulate and modeling the problems, to think creatively and to synthesize information.
+- 1. To introduce the tools of differentiation and integration of functions of numerical methods that is used in various techniques dealing engineering problems. - 2.
+To develop the essential tool of Probability & Statistics in a comprehensive manner. - 3.
+To develop the skill pertinent to the practice of the mathematical concepts including the Student abilities to formulate and modeling the problems, to think creatively and to synthesize information.

-- 1. Develop the mathematical skills of the students in the areas of numerical methods. - 2.
+- 1. To develop the mathematical skills of the students in the areas of numerical methods. - 2.
 Apply numerical methods to find our solution of algebraic equations using different methods under different conditions, and numerical solution of system of algebraic equations. - 3.
 Work out numerical differentiation and integration whenever and wherever routine methods are not applicable. - 4.
-Understand the laws of probability axioms and rules. - 5.
-Explain the moments of discrete and continuous random variables as well as be familiar with common named discrete and continuous random variables. - 6.
+A good understanding of the laws of probability axioms and rules. - 5.
+Understanding of moments of discrete and continuous random variables as well as be familiar with common named discrete and continuous random variables. - 6.
 Calculate and interpret the correlation and Regression between two variables.